neuertlab/TrueSpot/README.md

 There are no individually required arguments, but some form of input (either an image or a spotsrun generated by the Spot Detect module) is required.
 See [documentation](./doc/pages/quant_allargs.md) for full argument list.

+In most cases, as TrueSpot quant is typically run after TrueSpot spot detection, only `runinfo` is required.

 **Common Arguments**
 | Name | Parameter | Description |
 | ----- | ----- | ----- |